Layr-Labs/eigensdk-go/operator/README.md

    - Creates a `SignedTaskResponse` containing the result, signature, and operator ID

 4. **Response Submission**:
-   - Sends the signed response to an Aggregator service through a RPC request.
+   - Sends the signed response to an Aggregator service through an RPC request.

 ## How to Set Up an Operator